seanpm2001/Seanpm2001_WorldDB/README.md

 - 16. [Former Countries, Europe, note 16] The Swedish Empire ceased to exist on 1720, May 2nd, when it reconstituted as the Age of Liberty (Sweden)

+###### FC-EUROPE17

+- 17. [Former Countries, Europe, note 17] The Peoples Republic of Ukraine ceased to exist on 1918, December 14th, when the republic of Ukraine was restored.
+It came back, and ceased to exist a second time on 1921, March 18th, following the Peace of Riga.
+It was suceeded by the Ukrainian Soviet Socialist Republic (Ukrainian SSR) which later came to be modern-day Ukraine. **This entry may be a duplicate of Peoples Republic of Ukraine, or it could be the original**

+###### FC-EUROPE18

+- 18. [Former Countries, Europe, note 18] The Ukrainian Soviet Socialist Republic (commonly referred to as the Ukrainian SSR, or Soviet Ukraine) ceased to exist on 1991, August 24th, when it declared its independence from the Soviet Union, and became modern-day Ukraine.

+###### FC-EUROPE19

+- 19. [Former Countries, Europe, note 19] Vichy France ceased to exist on 1945, April 22nd, when the last occupied territory (the Sigmaringen enclave) was recovered by Allied forces/France.

+###### FC-EUROPE20

+- 20. [Former Countries, Europe, note 20] The Weimar Republic ceased to exist on 1933, March 23rd, when the enabling act came into effect, and the Nazis came into power in Germany.

+###### FC-EUROPE21

+- 21. [Former Countries, Europe, note 21] West Germany ceased to exist on 1990, October 3rd, when East and West Germany reunited and became Germany.

+###### FC-EUROPE22

+- 22. [Former Countries, Europe, note 22] Yugoslavia ceased to exist on 1992, April 27th, when it began to breakup into several states.

 <!-- Template
 I never supported [evil_country], and this repository was created, since it was part of the original dataset, and it is historical.
 !-->